 Efforts in establishment of technoparks in Turkey dates back to 1980s.
 As a result, in 1990s, within the collaboration framework of KOSGEB and the universities, TEKMERs (Technology Centers) were founded.
-The legal framework regarding the technoparks was done in 2001 with the enactment of Technology Development Zones Law No. 4691.
-This law refers to the concept of technoparks as the technology development zones.
-As of end of November 2019, 85 technology development zones were declared with the Council of Ministers Decision.
-Of these 85 technoparks, 66 are active and the rest is under development.
+The legal framework regarding the technoparks was done in 2001 with Law No. 4691.Law No. 4691 refers the concept of "Technology Development Zones" instead of technopark.
+As of end of February 2022, 92 technology development zones were declared with the Council of Ministers Decision.
+Of these 92 technoparks, 76 are active and 16 are under development.

-The number of companies doing R&D in the active technoparks has reached 5.472.
-Of these companies, 45% are involved in software development and ICT and 7% in engineering areas.Besides, many companies involved in medical, energy, chemistry, food, defence, automotive and agriculture sectors are actively doing R&D in these zones.
-In these companies located within technology development zones, a total of 55.599 people, 46.045 of which are R&D personnel, are presently employed.
-As of November 2019, the total number of R&D projects (completed and ongoing) in technology development zones are 43.498.
-The export volume of technological products of these companies reach to 4,4 billion USD, and the major export markets are Japan, Israel, the UK, Germany and the US taking the lead.
-When considered in terms of foreign capital, the number of enterprises foreign or with foreign shareholders, located in the technology development zones are 308.
-The number of patents received (national/international) by the companies located in the zones, is accounted as 1.117.
+The number of companies doing R&D in the active technoparks has reached 7.580 and 45% of these companies are involved in software development and ICT and 7% in engineering sector.Besides, many companies involved in medical, energy, chemistry, food, defense, automotive and agriculture sectors are actively doing R&D in these technoparks.
+In these companies located within the Technology Development Zones, a total of 78.028 people, 64.463 of which are R&D personnel, are presently employed.
+As of February 2022, the total number of R&D projects (completed and ongoing) in technology development zones are 56.861.
+The export volume of technological products of these companies reached to 6.9 billion USD, and the major export markets are the most developed countries of the world such as Japan, Israel, UK, Germany and the US taking the lead.
+When considered in terms of foreign capital, the number of enterprises, foreign or with foreign shareholders, located in the technology development zones are 322.
+The number of patents received (national/international) by the companies located in the zones, is accounted as 1.464.